 People today expect personalized communication.
 Use tools that let you segment by age, life stage, giving patterns, group involvement, or interests—so your message hits home.

-When communication is relevant, people feel seen.
+When your church communication is relevant, people feel seen.
 When they feel seen, they re-engage.

 Executive Pastors Deserve Tools That Match Their Calling